 Workers’ compensation insurance pays for employees’ medical expenses and lost income when they experience a work-related injury or occupational illness.
-Most states require workers’ comp by law.
-New Jersey requires all employers with one or more employees to carry workers’ compensation, and they typically pay at $1.45 per $100 of payroll.
+New Jersey requires all business owners with one or more employees to carry workers’ compensation, and the average cost across all industries is $1.42 per $100 of payroll.

 What Are New Jersey Workers’ Compensation Requirements?